Shopify/quilt/packages/react-form-state/docs/validators.md

         quantity: 0,
       }}
       validators={{
-        title: validators.lengthLessThan(10, 'That title is too long')
+        title: validators.lengthLessThan(10, 'That title is too long'),

         quantity: [
           validators.required('Products must have a quantity'),